ibm-cloud-docs/ibm-spectrum-lsf/integrate-active-directory-tutorial.md

 {: #integrate-active-directory-spectrum-lsf}
 {: toc-content-type="tutorial"}

-This tutorial provides detailed steps for system administrators on how to integrate IBM Spectrum LSF with an Active Directory server as the primary directory service for user authentication.
-The integration of IBM Spectrum LSF and Active Directory allows for efficient user management and access control.
+This tutorial provides detailed steps for system administrators on how to integrate {{site.data.keyword.spectrum_full_notm}} with an Active Directory server as the primary directory service for user authentication.
+The integration of {{site.data.keyword.spectrum_full_notm}} and Active Directory allows for efficient user management and access control.

 In this tutorial, you learn how to: